hsorby/mapclientplugins.fieldfitterstep/docs/index.rst

 Overview
 --------

-The **Fitter Fitter** tool is an interactive user interface for defining and fitting continuous fields over a scaffold, from discrete, non-geometric data, e.g. physiological measurements at points over the domain of the scaffold.
+The **Field Fitter** tool is an interactive user interface for defining and fitting continuous fields over a scaffold, from discrete, non-geometric data, e.g. physiological measurements at points over the domain of the scaffold.
 It works with data points on which both the non-geometric and coordinate field values are defined, with the coordinates relative to a coordinate field on the input scaffold.
 The output fields are all defined with the same interpolation as the input scaffold's coordinate field.

 The tool fits scalar and multi-component fields.
 It also fits time-varying field data, generating a continuous field defined over space and time.